openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/get_started_demos.md

 * ``<INSTALL_DIR>/samples/c``

 .. note::
-   If you install OpenVINO via PyPI, you can still download `the OpenVINO repository <https://github.com/openvinotoolkit/openvino/>`__ and use samples from ``samples/python``.
+   If you install OpenVINO without samples, you can still get them directly from `the OpenVINO repository <https://github.com/openvinotoolkit/openvino/>`__.

 Once the prerequisites have been installed, perform the following steps: